 stating that all truth is relative to the individual who believe it has to be an absolute truth itself, which means true to everybody.
 If it happens that a person denies it, it must be false to him, and consequently, it is both true and false to him.
-Hence, since relativism indicated that no one ever has a mistaken belief, the dissenter's denial of any truth would be a counter-instance to it1.
+Hence, since relativism indicated that no one ever has a mistaken belief, the dissenter's denial of any truth would be a counterinstance to it.